weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 This is an area that we are looking to improve in the future.

 :::warning Thread safety
 The batching algorithm in our client is not thread-safe.
-Keeping this in mind to help ensure smoother, more predictable operations when using our Python client in multi-threaded environments.
+Keep this in mind to help ensure smoother, more predictable operations when using our Python client in multi-threaded environments.
 :::

 If you are performing batching in a multi-threaded scenario, ensure that only one of the threads is performing the batching workflow at any given time.
 No two threads can use the same `client.batch` object at one time.